 On October 4th 2010, I changed the sitename and tagline as to not confuse people.
 I’m not offering free services.
 I am merely sharing information I’ve found with others.

 July 27th 2011, I added some Google Adsense advertisements to the top of every post and the sidebar of the main page.
 Since 50% of my “users” are utilizing firefox, I’ll assume that roughly 1/3 of all page views will not actually show the advertisements.
 All potential profits will be used to pay for the hosting of this site.
 Any additional funds and I’ll probably just donate to charity anyway.

-So I just now realized that I’ve been maintaining this blog for over 8 years.
+So I just now realized that I’ve been maintaining this blog for over 14 years (started May, 2006).
 Through ups and downs, new technologies, and several jobs, I’ve kept on writing.
 Looking back I notice several mistakes along the way, but overall I think I’ve done a fairly OK job.

-I’ve had the following technology positions: 1) Family Computer Expert (ongoing), 2) College Dorm Floor Computer Expert, 3) Configurations Technician, 4) Helpdesk, 5) Systems Administrator, 6) Network Administrator, 7) Network Services Manager/Infrastructure Manager, 8) ???.
+I’ve had the following technology positions: 1) Family Computer Expert (ongoing), 2) College Dorm Floor Computer Expert, 3) Configurations Technician, 4) Helpdesk, 5) Systems Administrator, 6) Network Administrator, 7) Network Engineer, 8) Network Services Manager/Infrastructure Manager, 9) IT Director, and 10) Manager of Systems Administration.
 Who knows what the future will hold.
-I have noticed, however, that I’m leaning towards the management side of the fence and, with the different set of responsibilities, I may not update this site nearly as often.
+I have noticed, however, that while I’m still on the management side of the fence, I do find myself rolling up the proverbial sleeves and diving head-first into new facets of technology.

 Do you want to contribute to IT.TheLibrarie.Com?
 E-Mail Us at thelibrarie [at] gmail [dot] com.
 Found a mistake?
 E-Mail Us with corrections.